kramphub/kiya/README.md

 _Note: this will put a secret in your command history; better use paste, see below._

+_Note2: when using a file based backend, provide the -pw my-master-password flag_

 ### Generate a password, _generate_

 	kiya teamF1 generate concourse/cd-pipeline 25